smile-pi/smile-portal/about.md

 ---
 ## SMILE Pi

-The SMILE Pi (SMILE Plug) is a low-cost hardware solution that allows instructors to create a private micro-cloud for up to 20 users.
+The SMILE-pi (SMILE Plug) is a low-cost hardware solution that allows instructors to create a private micro-cloud for up to 20 users.
-SMILE Pi creates a portable Wi-Fi access point, gateway, and content server with which users can access SMILE Global from any device.
+SMILE-pi creates a portable Wi-Fi access point, gateway, and content server with which users can access SMILE Global from any device.

 The SMILE Pi can also serve static content from a plugged in USB Flash Drive.
 The SMILE Pi serves the Stanford Mobile Inquiry-Based Learning Environment (SMILE) software, in addition to other available open education resources.

-The software contained on the SMILE Pi is all freely available, permissively licensed Open Educational Resources.
-Several Open-Source packages are sourced from the RACHEL-Pi: [http://pi.worldpossible.org](http://pi.worldpossible.org).

 ## Edify

-The Smile Plug package is configured by a team with members from both Edify and Seeds of Empowerment.
+The SMILE-pi package is configured by a team with members from both Edify and Seeds of Empowerment.

 Edify is an international non-profit 501(c)(3) organization who's mission is to improve and expand sustainable Christ-centered education, globally.